 Describe all variables you plan to manipulate and the levels or treatment arms of each variable.
 For observational studies and meta-analyses, simply state that this is not applicable.

-The variables we aim to manipulate are how a survey is taken.
-The levels in this variable will a survey taken naturally (by reading each question and answering it based on that question), randomly taking a survey (not reading each question, and just plugging in random answers), and using an easily accessible chrome extension automated form filler (which completes an entire survey in one mouse click) to take a survey.
+We aim to manipulate how a survey is taken.
+The levels in this variable will a survey taken naturally (by reading each question and answering it based on that question), randomly taking a survey (not reading each question, and just plugging in random answers), and using an easily accessible Chrome extension automated form filler (which completes an entire survey in one mouse click) to take a survey.

-For detecting the prevalence of automated survey responses via Mechanical Turk, basic manipulations from the survey will include age (young: 18-35, old: 35+) and sex (male, female).
+For detecting the prevalence of automated survey responses via Mechanical Turk, basic manipulations from the survey will include age and sex (male, female).
 A sensitivity analysis will be performed by including and excluding any detected automated survey responses.

 Measured variables (required)